beingPurple/product_adder/README.md

 4. **Styling** (`static/css/style.css`)
    - Clean, modern interface
-   - Responsive design
+- Complete web interface
    - Loading states and animations (but not at the cost of time or performance, so keep it minimal)

 **Deliverables**:
-- Complete web interfaceitemized
+- Complete web interface
 - Working bulk selection
 - Responsive design